cbeust/klaxon/README.md

 To use Klaxon's high level API, you define your objects inside a class.
 Klaxon supports all the classes you can define in Kotlin as long as they are not generic:

-- Regular and data classes
+- Regular and `data` classes.
-- Mutable and immutable classes
+- Mutable and immutable classes.
-- Classes with default parameters
+- Classes with default parameters.

 For example: